-Description: Brain wave scanning art evaluator.
+Brain wave scanning art appraiser.

 Acclair Art Valuation is a service that uses neural feedback to gauge relative value of different works of art.
 Subjects wear a brain wave scanning system that captures 9 axes of data as they look at various art works around the gallery.
 By tagging artworks as they are viewed, information can be gathered about what specific brain states subjects were in when they viewed various works.
 The captured data is analyzed and a personalized report is generated for each individual with statistics about which art works activated certain responses in their minds.
 With enough samples, inferences can be made about the affects of certain types of artwork on different people, and thus their relative values.

 This project required an integration of many different sensing element and software components including RFID, a database, email services, the brainwave scanner, and a user interface.
 The RFID system and brainwave scanner are connected via Bluetooth and are the sole subject inputs during the session.
 Before the session begins the subject is given a short test to provide a baseline measure of their artistic preferences, and this user data is stored in the database.
 Once the subject tags an artwork with RFID, the brainwave scanning system starts recording all of their mental states when viewing that particular artwork.
 After the sample period the subject progresses to the next work in the gallery.
 At the end of the session, the data is analyzed from the database and collected into a report that is emailed to the subject.
 The connecting elements for all of the hardware, the user interface, and all of the backend software was developed with Adobe’s AIR runtime.